 \section{Results}

-In this section, we provide the results of our main experiments, stressing how our best settings have performed.
-We illustrate the contribution of the main components to the overall architectures by assessing their importance with an ablation study.
-We show with some data visualization tools how the network sorts out the embedding space in clusters of artists both without knowing the class labels and after this information has been provided.
-Finally, we test the effectiveness of this approach as a recommendation system, and we propose a method to introduce fictitious artists into the dataset who can be easily related to existing ones.
+In this section, we provide the results of our main experiments, emphasizing the performance of our best settings.
+We analyze the contribution of the key components of our architecture through an ablation study to assess their importance.
+Using data visualization tools, we demonstrate how the network organizes the embedding space into clusters of artists.
+Finally, we evaluate the effectiveness of this approach as a recommendation system, and we propose a method to introduce fictitious artists into the dataset, showing how they can be easily related to existing artists.